 5 Delicious Herbs and Spices with Added Health Benefits

 Without herbs and spices, the food we eat would be pretty bland and unappetizing.
-Despite how much we rely on them for adding flavor and deliciousness to our food, there are certain spices that may have plenty of health benefits as well.
+Along with adding flavor to our food, many spices have additional health benefits as well.

 The next time you cook, try to incorporate one of these five spices into your dishes: